kevinhikaruevans/blackboard-esp32/README.md

 :radioactive:  **Note:** This is only tested on the Rev. B board.
 Feel free to email me if you're interested in the project and I can add you as a maintainer, or you can just encourage me to work on this.

+## Examples
+There is a Github repository containing examples, over at [blackboard-esp32-examples](https://github.com/kevinhikaruevans/blackboard-esp32-examples).

 ## Current status